ggrw21/real-time-auction-discord-bot/README.md

 - Multi item auction support
 - Image support for items (based on keywords)
 - Initialises database locally on startup
+- Different channels can have different auctions running simultaneously

 ## How It Works
 - Admins start auctions using slash commands, specifying item details and duration